paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 (5) Methods for conducting long-range technical and budget planning.

-(6) Procedures for reviewing and applying innovative technology to environmental restoration and defense waste management.
+(6) Procedures for reviewing and applying innovative technology to defense environmental cleanup.

 ### Statutory Notes